Ross-Gibson/komoot-tours/README.md

-# How to find your Auth Token an User ID
+# How to find your Auth Token and User ID

 1. Download the [Komoot app](https://www.komoot.com) from the App Store
 2. Download and configure [Charles Proxy](https://www.charlesproxy.com) on your Mac